-3.3 Detailed identified Nonconformities, Corrective Actions and Auditor Conclusions
+3.3 Detailed identified Nonconformities, Corrective Actions and Auditor Conclusions minor nonconformity will be followed up during the recertification assessment.

-There was a minor nonconformity identified during the ASA3.
-There are also three observations was raised.
+There was a minor nonconformity identified during the ASA4.
+There are also five observations was raised.
 The management submitted corrective action plan for the minor nonconformity.
-The implementation of the corrective action plan and close out evidence for the minor nonconformity will be followed up during the next surveillance assessment.
+The implementation of the corrective action plan and close out evidence for the

-MINOR NONCONFORMITIES - ASA03
+MINOR NONCONFORMITY - ASA04